 IN WITNESS HEREOF, the Parties have signed this Exclusive Equity Option Agreement as of the date and in the place first written above.

-Wu Haipeng

-By: /s/

-He Yansheng

-By: /s/

 Qieyiyou (Beijing) Information Technology Co., Ltd. (seal)

 Beijing Chenhuan Technology Co., Ltd. (seal)

 ENGLISH TRANSLATION FOR REFERENCE ONLY.
 THE ORIGINAL AGREEMENT EXECUTED IN CHINESE SHALL CONTROL.